-To stop your site from displaying the “briefly unavailable for scheduled maintenance” message, all you need to do is delete maintenance file.
+To stop your site from displaying the “briefly unavailable for scheduled maintenance” message, all you need to do is delete the maintenance file.

-Delete .maintenance with FTP
+Delete .maintenance with FTP client

-To delete this file, connect to your site using FileZilla FTP program.
+To delete this file, connect to your site using FileZilla FTP client program.
 If you are not sure how to connect with FileZilla, watch this video: How To Use FTP.

 Note: If you do not see the .maintenance file, it is likely hidden by your server.
 To view the file, go to the “Server” menu and click on Force showing hidden files.